parthu51110606110/OIBSIP/Python-Task2-BMICalculator/README.md

 A desktop Python BMI calculator with named user records, SQLite persistence, colour-coded feedback, and a Matplotlib trend chart.

 ## Run it
+Open PowerShell in this folder whare you save the files,Then give the commands
 1. Install Matplotlib once, if needed:

    ```powershell